 - How to Be a Great Building Rep

-View and download the abridged Building Rep Handbook.
+View and download the full 2018-19 Building Rep Handbook.

-- Be an organizer.
-Know they people in your building you can count on to get out the word on important issues to create an active union network.
+- Be an organizer: Know the people in your building you can count on to get out the word on important issues to create an active union network.
 Don’t just go through the motions of distributing and posting materials.
 Enlist the help of others whenever possible.

 - How to File a Grievance

 One of the most important duties of the Building Representative is the handling of grievances at Step One.
 Therefore, it is imperative that all Building Representatives become thoroughly familiar with the “Dispute Resolution” sections of the contract, and especially with the paragraphs which deal with the filing of a grievance at the school level.
 This is found in Article X of the teacher contract and Article V of the paraprofessional, substitute, and ABA contracts.